polyscone/tofu/README.md

 On Windows replace `$(go env GOROOT)` with `%GOROOT%` if it's set, otherwise run `go env GOROOT` and copy the path into the command.

-See `httpd -help` for more application options and see the Makefile for more build options.
+See `httpd -help` for more application options.

 ## Web tenant configuration